 In order to explore Hanoi Opera House with ease, note down the following tips:

 - Buy Hanoi Opera House tickets before entering

 - Turn on your phone’s silent mode and do not use cameras during the show

 - Keep silent during the show

 - Do not smoke, bring snacks or chewing gum inside

 - The Opera House will close 15 minutes after the show starts, so you should come early

-In addition to Hanoi Opera House, you should explore other tourist attractions like Hoan Kiem Lake, Ho Chi Minh Mausoleum, Hanoi Old Quarter, St. Joseph’s Cathedral, and VinKE & Vinpearl Aquarium Times City especially.
+Apart from Hanoi Opera House, you should explore other tourist destinations such as Ho Chi Minh Mausoleum, Hoan Kiem Lake, Hanoi Old Quarter, St. Joseph’s Cathedral, and VinKE & Vinpearl Aquarium Times City especially.

 - At Vinpearl Aquarium, you will have the opportunity to explore the ocean world at one of the most modern aquarium systems in Vietnam.
 In a total area of nearly 4,000 square meters, Vinpearl Aquarium is home to more than 30,000 sea creatures from around the world.
 Here, it also offers many attractive performances to entertain visitors and give you a chance to interact with the sea creatures through a glass pane.

 - Meanwhile, at VinKE, your family will have a chance to have fun together and educate your children in a complex of 4,000 square metres.
 VinKE creates a "play and learn" space for children to experience their dream career, learn about their favorite field, and become more confident with the world around them.
 It focuses on many job simulation games, such as Fire Department, Traffic Police, Fashion Star, Kid Chef, Auto Repair Workshop, etc.